takahashihideki-git/farfunction-openshift-quickstart/README.md

 Far Function ( js ) is
 =======================

-"Far function ( js )" provides a "Web function" instead of "Web application".
+Far function ( js ) provides a "Web Function" rather than a "Web Application".

-Developer will develop the "Web function" as a module for node.js.
+Developers will develop the "Web Function" as a module for node.js.

-Developers can register to server "Web function" using a Web form.
+Developers will be able to register "Web Function" to the server using a web form.

-The user will be able to call in RESTful URL "Web function".
+Users can call the "Web Function" in the URL a RESTful.

 For example ...